tahsin2627/my-yt/README.md

 ## Why?

-- **Why not??**
 - wanted to get back my chronological feed, instead of a "algorithmically curated" one
-  - you can just go to the "Subscriptions" page if you want to see your YouTube videos in chronological order, as [gently pointed out on HN](https://news.ycombinator.com/item?id=43374730)
 - no distractions
 - no clickbait thumbnails (using `mq2` instead of `mqdefault` thumbnail, thanks @drcheap)
 - no comments
 - no related videos, or any algorithmically determined videos pushed in your face
-- no ads
 - no sponsors, thanks to SponsorBlock
 - just videos and a clean UI
 - wanted to dabble with [Server-sent Events](https://github.com/christian-fei/my-yt/blob/main/lib/sse.js)
 - wanted to try integrate the so much hyped AI in a personal project
 - wanted to try out `yt-dlp`
 - wanted to experiment with the HTML5 [`<track>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/track) element and [WebVTT API](https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API)
-- just wanted to make this, ok?
+- feedback was awesome on [HackerNews](https://news.ycombinator.com/item?id=43373242), so here we are
 - I am even paying for YouTube Premium, so it's not a matter of money, but a matter of control over my attention and enhanced offline experience
-- because I can, and wanted to do this
-- feedback was awesome on [HackerNews](https://news.ycombinator.com/item?id=43373242), so here we are